MatteoCarlone/Assignment1-ExproLab/README.md

 	width="600">
 </p>

 This node, representing the initial state, is called by the FSM via the Start service request.
-Once called it basically load a predefined empty ontology from the /topology folder, than it uses an ARMOR action client to manipulate the ontology and define all the enviroment individuals and features:
+Once called it basically load a predefined empty ontology from the [topology folder](topology/), than it uses an ARMOR action client to manipulate the ontology and define all the enviroment individuals and features:
 * The Starting Room of the robot.
 * The current time associated with the robot.
 * all the connection between rooms and so: